 This illustration shows a frontal and sagittal (side) view of a woman’s reproductive system.
 The frontal section shows the fallopian tubes, 2 small ducts that link the 2 ovaries (1 on each side) to the hollow, pear-shaped uterus.
 The lower, narrow part of the uterus is called the cervix, which leads to the vagina.
 The uterus is located in the pelvis, between the bladder and rectum, and the vagina is located behind the urethra, which connects to the bladder.

 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing this disease.
-Use the menu to choose a different section to continue reading in this guide.
+It describes what factors may increase the chance of developing vaginal cancer.
+Use the menu to choose a different section to read in this guide